MKInstrument ClassMKInstruments are the agents through

 dependent methods will have no effect).

-sThere are very few rules when it comes to realizing
+MKNotesThere are very few rules when it comes to realizing

-s: You can implement realizeNote:fromNoteReceiver:
+MKNotes: You can implement realizeNote:fromNoteReceiver:

-to realize a MKNote
+to realize a MKNote in almost any arbitrary

 manner.
 As mentioned earlier, the MusicKit includes

-s that synthesize and store
+MKInstruments that synthesize and store

-s as their forms of realization.
+MKNotes as their forms of realization.
 For

 many performance applications, the

-s provided by the MusicKit are
+MKInstruments provided by the MusicKit are

 sufficient.
 The following sections describe these subclasses.

-is by far the most complicated
+MKSynthInstrumentA MKSynthInstrument is by far the most complicated

-; it realizes
+MKInstrument; it realizes

-s by causing them to be synthesized on
+MKNotes by causing them to be synthesized on

 the DSP.
 It operates on three basic principles:

-Every instance of MKSynthInstrument
+Every instance of MKSynthInstrument is associated

-with a single subclass of MKSynthPatch
+with a single subclass of MKSynthPatch.

 Before or during a performance, a MKSynthInstrument

-object allocates (through requests to the MKOrchestra
+object allocates (through requests to the MKOrchestra) and manages

-instances of its MKSynthPatch
+instances of its MKSynthPatch subclass.
+These MKSynthPatch objects

-are used to synthesize the MKNote
+are used to synthesize the MKNotes that the

-receives through its
+MKSynthInstrument receives through its

 Following these principles, the primary decisions you need to

-make regarding a MKSynthInstrument
+make regarding a MKSynthInstrument are which MKSynthPatch subclass to

 assign it and which of two schemes it should use to allocate instances

-of the MKSynthPatch
+of the MKSynthPatch subclass.

-subclass by invoking
+MKSynthPatch SubclassYou set a MKSynthInstrument's MKSynthPatch subclass by invoking

 the setSynthPatchClass: method.
 As

-the method's argument you specify one of the MKSynthPatch
+the method's argument you specify one of the MKSynthPatch classes

 included in the MusicKit, or one of your own.
 If you have a

-multiple-DSP system, the MKSynthInstrument
+multiple-DSP system, the MKSynthInstrument will allocate its

-objects on the first DSP that has sufficient available
+MKSynthPatch objects on the first DSP that has sufficient available

 resources.
 You can restrict allocation to a specific DSP by invoking